wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 - **Completeness** - If there are blanks in the data - for example fields left incomplete - the AI will only have part of the information it needs to train or make decisions.
 This will lower the accuracy of any output, as some of the patterns in the data can't be discovered.
 - **Diversity** - If all of the examples an AI uses to train look the same, then the capability for the AI to learn anything outside of those few cases is limited.
 A diverse data set for training will look to have a wide variety of both desirable and non-desirable characteristics for the AI to learn from.
 A system can only be as good as the data that it's trained on, having a diverse data set will mean that a greater variety of cases can be addressed in the trained system.
 - **Accuracy** - The way data is presented to train an AI is important.
 Misrepresenting the data being processed by the AI - for example through incorrect labelling - will result in a less reliable trained system.
-In the live system, this will result in misclassifications and unwanted behaviours from the AI.
+In the live system, this will result in misclassifications and unwanted behaviors from the AI.

 ### Intelligence
 AI today, and for the foreseeable future, is not intelligent in the same way as humans.
 They cannot reason, feel or apply common sense to a problem.